Cmoc10/305-Project/test/ABTEST.md

   Duration - 4 Weeks
   Variations - Two versions of Homepage using A/B support in firebase Success Metrics - One homepage group should have a higher DAU

+A/B Test Name: Wavy Notification Frequency Adjustment (Carlos) User Story Number:
+Metric: Retention
+Hypothesis: The hypothesis for this A/B test is that adjusting the frequency of weather alert notifications in the Beach Weather App will impact user retention and churn rate.
+The problem identified is that users might be overwhelmed by too frequent notifications, leading to app uninstallation, or they might feel underinformed with too few notifications, leading to disengagement.
+The hypothesis is that finding an optimal notification frequency will balance user engagement and annoyance, thereby reducing churn rate and improving retention.
+Experiment: The experiment is designed to evaluate the impact of varying notification frequencies on user engagement and retention.
+It involves three groups: a control group (Group A) that will receive notifications once per day, a treatment group (Group B) that will receive notifications twice per day, and another treatment group (Group C) that will receive notifications every other day.
+The experiment will be conducted using Firebase A/B Testing capabilities, with users randomly assigned to one of the three groups in equal proportions.
+The duration of the experiment is set for 6 weeks to ensure the collection of sufficient data for analysis.
+To measure the success of the experiment, Firebase Analytics will be used to track key metrics, including the retention rate (the percentage of users who return to the app within 7 days of receiving a notification), the churn rate (the percentage of users who uninstall the app or do not open it for 7 consecutive days after receiving a notification), and notification engagement (the percentage of users who open the app directly from a weather alert notification).
+These metrics will provide insights into how different notification frequencies affect user behavior and app interaction.
+Variations: For treatment groups B and C, the notification frequency will be adjusted as described.
+The content of the notifications will remain consistent across all groups to ensure that the only variable being tested is the frequency of notifications.